 St Michael’s churchyard began as a roughly square shape covering much the same area that you see these days when you look out from the church porch.
 For many hundeds of years local people died and were buried here, and gravestones and tombs were erected above them.
 After a period of time (sometimes as short as 20 years, though usually much longer) the ground was dug over again and used for new burials.
 Some records were kept, but they were often a bit haphazard, and over the course of time things ‘on the ground’ got a bit disorganised.

-For one thing the ground level gradually grew higher and higher (which is still true in some churchyards) and for another, the frequent disturbance of the ground often meant that existing gravestones became unstable and started falling over.
+For one thing the ground level gradually grew higher and higher (for obvious reasons); for another, the frequent disturbance of the ground often meant that existing gravestones became unstable and started falling over.
 And there wasn’t always a very firm control over layouts and plot boundaries, so extra graves were sometimes sneaked in or old graves were simply lost sight of.
-This happened across the country, and by around 1850 Parliament recognised that many old churchyards were over-full and badly managed – indeed words like ‘disgraceful’ and ‘hazardous to health’ were used.
-So with their typical reforming zeal the Victorians set out to tidy things up.
+This happened across the country, and by around 1850 Parliament recognised that many old churchyards were over-full and badly managed – indeed words like ‘disgraceful’ and ‘hazardous to health’ were often used in formal reports.
+With their typical reforming zeal, the Victorians set out to tidy things up.

 In the following years a lot of work was also done to restore the church building, including removing the earth which had piled up against its walls.
 So things were a bit tidier, but there were still a lot of old tombs and uneven ground around the porch and along the south side of the church; and by 1900 the rest of the churchyard was also full.